kevgo/text-runner/documentation/how-it-works.md

 $ echo Hello world!
 ```

 The terminal prints the output right after the call.
-Our first Bash program
+Our first Shell program
 greets us with "Hello world!"
 ````